 - Check your infusion set tubing for any damage, leaks, or kinks while using your t:flex Pump.
 Damaged, leaking, or kinked tubing may restrict or stop insulin delivery and result in under-infusion.

-If you damage or drop your t:flex Pump, ensure that it is still working properly.
-If you are unsure about potential damage, disconnect the infusion set from your body and contact Tandem Diabetes Care Customer Technical Support at (877) 801-6901.
+If you damage or drop your t:flex pump, ensure that it is still working properly.
+If you are unsure about potential damage, disconnect the infusion set from your body and contact Tandem Customer Technical Support at (877) 801-6901.

 Your insulin needs may change in response to lifestyle changes such weight gain or loss, and starting or stopping exercise.
 Consult your healthcare provider for help with adjusting your basal rate(s) and other settings.